How to select

 magnification they enlarge the field of view (below).
 The

-first solution is recommanded as it provides a progessive
+first solution is recommended as it provides a progessive

 magnification.
 Psychologically speaking the second method is